onflow/flow/flips/20220817-extensibility.md

 }
 ```

 Specifying the kind (struct or resource) of an extension is not necessary, as its kind will necessarily be the same as the type it is extending.
+At this time,
+extensions can only be defined for a resource or struct composite type.

 The access modifier defines the scope in which the extension can be used: a `pub` extension can extend its original type anywhere that imports it,
 while an `access(contract)` extension can only be used within the contract that defines it.
 Note that this access is different than the access